The Seattle Aquarium works to develop and advance science-based policies to conserve and protect our marine environment.

 Hastening orca recovery

 We support policies that increase Chinook salmon availability, reduce the impacts of vessel noise and disturbance, help prevent oil spills, and reduce toxic pollution—all critical for giving the endangered southern resident orcas a real chance at recovery.
 In 2019, we testified in support of bills in Olympia and hosted a press conference with our partners, and all four bills passed the legislature, resulting in meaningful new protections for the orcas and their prey.
+We also supported increased critical habitat for orcas and urged efforts to reduce risks to orcas from Navy training and testing activities.

 Reducing plastic pollution